Paul Ford

-Paul Ford Weaver (November 2, 1901 – April 12, 1976) was an American character actor who came to specialize in authority figures whose ineptitude and pompous demeanor were played for comic effect, notably as Mayor Shinn in The Music Man (1962) and as Colonel John T. Hall in The Phil Silvers Show.
+Paul Ford Weaver (November 2, 1901 – April 12, 1976) was an American character actor and comedic actor who came to specialize in portraying authority figures whose ineptitude and pompous demeanor were played for comic effect, notably as Mayor George Shinn in the 1957 Broadway musical comedy The Music Man, followed five years later by repeating the role in the The Music Man (1962 film), (starring Robert Preston and Shirley Jones), and on television as U.S. Army Colonel John T. Hall on several seasons of the military comedy The Phil Silvers Show (1955–1959).

 Early years

 Ford was born Paul Ford Weaver in Baltimore, Maryland.
 His father was described as "a well-to-do businessman" who lost his fortune when his investment in a soft-drink company failed.

 At an early age, he showed an adept talent for performance, but was discouraged when directors thought he was tone-deaf.

 After attending Dartmouth College for one year, Ford was a salesman before he became an entertainer.

 He took his middle birth name, which was his mother's maiden name, as his stage last name.
 The change occurred after he failed an audition as Paul Weaver, but was successful when he auditioned again as Paul Ford.